Azure/opendigitaltwins-dtdl/DTDL/README.md

 To converge DTDL across Azure IoT Hub, Azure IoT Central, Azure Digital Twins, and other Azure services, DTDL is introducing a set of breaking changes.

-Azure IoT Hub and Azure IoT Central support for [IoT Plug & Play](#iot-plug-and-play) is using [DTDL preview, version 1](v1-preview/dtdlv1.md).
+Azure IoT Hub and Azure IoT Central support for [IoT Plug & Play](#iot-plug-and-play) is using [DTDLv2](v2/dtdlv2.md).
 They are in the process of moving to version 2.

 [Azure Digital Twins](https://azure.microsoft.com/en-us/services/digital-twins/) is using [DTDL version 2](v2/dtdlv2.md).